-EA Networks presently have about 120km of 11kV cable installed (an increase of 5km from the last plan) and 167km of 22kV cable (an increase of 21km from the last plan).
+EA Networks presently have about 123km of 11kV cable installed (an increase of 3km from the last plan) and 179km of 22kV cable (an increase of 12km from the last plan).

-EA Networks have a mixture of old and new technology cables throughout the system and these are generally in reasonable condition and trouble free.
+EA Networks have a mixture of old and new technology cables throughout the system and these are generally in good condition and trouble free.
 As with most power companies, failures are typically associated with joint and termination problems or mechanical damage.
-The spike in cable 30-34 years old is a consequence of 14km of 11kV cable being installed onto Mt Hutt skifield in the late 1980s.
+The spike in cable 30-34 years old is a consequence of 14km of 11kV cable being installed onto Mt Hutt ski-field in the late 1980s.